Lake Victoria, Tanzania

 The area was colonised by the Germans during the late nineteenth century and incorporated into German East Africa along with Burundi and Rwanda.
 After World War I the region was handed over to the British.
 The mainland was governed as Tanganyika, with the Zanzibar Archipelago remaining a separate colonial jurisdiction.
 The sovereign state of Tanzania is now a presidential constitutional republic, a de facto one-party state with the democratic socialist Chama Cha Mapinduzi party in power.

-Today, Tanzania's population (about 64 million), is slightly smaller than that of South Africa and makes it the second-most populous country located entirely south of the Equator.
+Today, Tanzania's population (about 64 million), is slightly smaller than that of South Africa, which makes this the second-most populous country located entirely south of the Equator.
 The Tanzanian peoples are composed of about 120 ethnic, linguistic, and religious groups.

 A Balloon Ride Over the Serengeti, Tanzania